-Lease right-of-use assets - pre-implementation \$ 395,298 В Lease right-of-use assets - post-implementation - TOTAL \$ 395,298
+A Lease right-of-use assets - pre-implementation \$ - B Lease right-of-use assets - post-implementation 193,870 TOTAL \$ 193,870

-- A This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified prior to December 15, 2018.
-See Note 4 to the attached basic financial statements for terms of the leases involved. - B This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified on or after December 15, 2018
+- A This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified prior to December 15, 2018. - B This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified on or after December 15, 2018.
+See Note 3 to the attached basic financial statements for terms of the leases involved.

-Table 3 - Lease Right-of-Use Liabilities
+Table 4 - Lease Right-of-Use Liabilities

-A Lease right-of-use liabilities - pre-implementation \$ 431,196 В Lease right-of-use liabilities - post-implementation - C Lease right-of-use liabilities - post-implementation - in excess of right of use asset - TOTAL \$ 431,196
+A Lease right-of-use liabilities - pre-implementation \$ - В Lease right-of-use liabilities - post-implementation 193,870 C Lease right-of-use liabilities - post-implementation in excess of right-of-use asset 15,842 TOTAL \$ 209,712

-- A This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified prior to December 15, 2018.
-See Note 4 to the attached basic financial statements for terms of the leases involved. - B This is the ending balance of the right-of-use liabilities related to all leases the Company entered into or modified on or after December 15, 2018 up to the amount of the corresponding right-of-use assets. - C This is the ending balance of the right-of-use liabilities related to all leases the Company entered into or modified on or after December 15, 2018 in excess of the corresponding right-of-use assets.
+- A This is the ending balance of the right-of-use assets related to all leases the Company entered into or modified prior to December 15, 2018. - B This is the ending balance of the right-of-use liabilities related to all leases the Company entered into or modified on or after December 15, 2018 up to the amount of the corresponding right-of-use assets.
+See Note 3 to the attached basic financial statements for terms of the leases involved. - C This is the ending balance of the right-of-use liabilities related to all leases the Company entered into or modified on or after December 15, 2018 in excess of the corresponding right-of-use assets.

-The Company's financial responsibility are calculated as follows:
+The Company's composite scores are calculated as follows:

-2022 2021
+2023 2022

-Primary reserve ratio Equity ratio Net income ratio 0.900 1.200 (0.175) 0.900 1.200 0.820
+Primary reserve ratio 0.900 0.900

+Equity ratio 1.200 1.200

+Net income ratio 0.653 (0.175)

-SUM OF ALL RATIOS 1.925 2.920
+SUM OF ALL RATIOS 2.753 1.925

-COMPOSITE SCORE 1.9 2.9
+COMPOSITE SCORE 2.8 1.9

-As the financial responsibility scores are between 1.5 and 3.0, the Company is considered financially responsible under this general standard for the years ended December 31, 2022 and 2021.
+As the composite scores are between 1.5 and 3.0, the Company is considered financially responsible under this general standard for the years ended December 31, 2023 and 2022.

-C. ACCREDITATION FINANCIAL RESPONSIBILITY AND CASH RESERVES
+C. ACCREDITATION FINANCIAL RESPONSIBILITY